rhc-iv/album-release-cataloging-app/README.md

 - Entries that appear in the app's _**TreeView**_ can be _**Updated**_ or _**Deleted**_.
 - Use the _**Exit**_ button to exit the application.

+## 📝 To-Do

+- Work on TreeView readability.
+- Add drop-down GUI element that allows users to select fields for catalog entries.

 ## 👤 Author